-- project partners with the experience to implement urban greening projects within the selected AB 617 community. - 2.
-Applicant must be the property owner or have documented authority from the property owner on which the project will be implemented; - 3.
+- 2. Applicant must be the property owner, have documented authority from the property owner, or have a demonstrated plan to obtain the authority from the owner of the land on which the project will be implemented; - 3.
 Applicant must commit to implementing the project within three years of contract execution date and maintaining trees planted as part of the project for the remaining portion of the contract period.
 The contract will be ten (10) years from the date of execution.
-This includes having a commitment to irrigate trees, and tree maintenance, up to and including removal and replacement of dead trees; - 4.
-Applicant must commit to making the project available for inspection if requested by the District or CARB staff during the entire contract period, which will be ten (10) years; - Applicant must contact the local County Agricultural Commissioner's Office before obtaining any plant material originating from outside the respective county to ensure all the requirements for movement of plant material into the respective county are met; - 6.
+This includes having a commitment to irrigate trees, and tree maintenance, up to and including removal and replacement of dead trees; - Applicant must commit to making the project available for inspection if requested by the District or CARB staff during the entire contract period, which will be ten (10) years; - Applicant must contact the local County Agricultural Commissioner's Office before obtaining any plant material originating from outside the respective county to ensure all the requirements for movement of plant material into the respective county are met; - 6.
 Applicant must ensure that trees are purchased, planted, and maintained to the specifications provided in Appendix H Tree Selection, Planting, and Care Specifications of the CAL Fire Urban and Community Forestry Grant Guidelines. - 7.
 Applicant shall, provide public access to the project where feasible. - 8.
 Applicant shall obtain any required permits necessary for successful project completion; - 9.
 Applicant must ensure that all work performed is in conformance with the California Environmental Quality Act and all other applicable statues, rules, and regulations. - 10.
 Applicant and project partner(s) must have financial capacity to complete, operate, and maintain the project.
-If the Applicant is unable to carry the financial responsibility of a reimbursement program on their own, they may partner with a local public agency or 501(c)(3) non-profit. - 11.
-Applicant must ensure that all property taxes where the Urban Greening project will be located are current at the time of application. - 12.
+If the Applicant is unable to carry the financial responsibility of a reimbursement program on their own, they may partner with a local public agency or 501(c)(3) non-profit.

+- 11. Applicant must ensure that all property taxes where the Urban Greening project will be located are current at the time of application. - 12.
 Applicant must ensure that any funds required from other sources are reasonably expected to be available in the time frame needed to carry out the project.